Computer Backup Tips and Free Backup Software.

 If you don’t want to use an Online Backup then you’ll have to manually perform your computer backup using another hard drive, which of course could fail at some point as it’s a mechanical device just like the hard drive in your computer.
 The rule of thumb is not if a hard drive is going to fail but when a hard drive is going to fail.
 I have seen too many cases of external hard drives failing and people losing their data that was stored on them.
 So remember, if the data is only stored in one location then you don’t have a backup.

 The first thing you’ll need is a good external hard drive.
-I like this Seagate External Hard Drive as it is small and doesn’t require a separate AC Adapter to use.
+I like this Seagate External Hard Drive as it includes Easy-to-use preloaded backup and encryption software.
+You could bypass this step and just drag and drop or copy your files manually.
+This hard drive is also small and doesn’t require a separate AC Adapter to use.
 It connects to your computer via a USB port and is powered from the computer.
-The most affordable model is the 250 GB size and you can buy a larger model if needed.
+The most affordable model is the 500 GB size and you can buy a larger model if needed.